 More Fashion Posts:

 You should know me by now!
-I’m a huge advocate of designer dupes – in fact, I wrote up a post explaining the differences between legal dupes and fake designer goods.
-When styled appropriately, designer dupes can instantly become the “luxury touch” to any outfit.
-My favorite dupes are Hermés ones because of the clean lines and timeless designs – they truly compliment any outfit.
+I’m a huge advocate of designer-inspired pieces – in fact, I wrote up a post explaining the differences between designer-inspired items and fake designer goods.
+When styled appropriately, designer-inspired pieces can instantly become the “luxury touch” to any outfit.
+My favorite ones that are similar to Hermés because of the clean lines and timeless designs – they truly compliment any outfit.

 #2: Wear Simple Pointed-Toe Pumps